ZeroAgent-Labs/blog/How to Run a Yearly Windows PC Inventory with No Agents.md

 It’s static HTML + JS — open it in any browser, email it, archive it with your audit docs, etc.

+---

-Why this works well as a “yearly snapshot” workflow
+## Why this works well as a “yearly snapshot” workflow

 This isn’t trying to replace your RMM or a full CMDB.
 Instead, it’s optimized for:

-Yearly (or quarterly) inventory audits
+- Yearly (or quarterly) inventory audits

-New client onboarding
+- New client onboarding

-Pre-migration assessments
+- Pre-migration assessments

-“We haven’t had a proper inventory in years, let’s fix that” projects
+- “We haven’t had a proper inventory in years, let’s fix that” projects

 Pros:

-No agents to deploy/remove
+- No agents to deploy/remove

-No central server to maintain
+- No central server to maintain

-All data stays in your environment (local/network share)
+- All data stays in your environment (local/network share)

-Outputs are boring but useful (offline HTML/CSV deliverables)
+- Outputs are boring but useful (offline HTML/CSV deliverables)

-Because the Viewer is a single .exe, you can:
+Because the Viewer is a single `.exe`, you can:

-keep it in your admin toolbox
+- keep it in your admin toolbox

-reuse it for future inventories without rebuilding anything
+- reuse it for future inventories without rebuilding anything

-generate deliverables consistently every time
+- generate deliverables consistently every time

+---

-If you want to try this workflow as-is
+## If you want to try this workflow as-is

 There are many ways to DIY:

-Write your own PowerShell collector
+- Write your own PowerShell collector

-Aggregate JSON with scripts
+- Aggregate JSON with scripts

-Hack together your own HTML/CSV exports
+- Hack together your own HTML/CSV exports

 If you enjoy that — honestly, go for it.
 I did that for a while.

 If you’d rather skip the glue code and run the full flow, I packaged my setup as:

-Zero Agent Viewer — Agentless Windows PC Inventory & Audit Reports https://www.zeroagentlabs.com/
+**Zero Agent Viewer — Agentless Windows PC Inventory & Audit Reports**
+https://www.zeroagentlabs.com/

 It includes:

-the pre-compiled Viewer .exe
+- the pre-compiled Viewer `.exe`

-the free Collector script
+- the free Collector script

-config files (grouping etc.)
+- config files (grouping etc.)

-a short user guide
+- a short user guide

-and a 30-day money-back guarantee
+- and a 30-day money-back guarantee

 So you can test it in a real environment without committing long-term.

+---

-Quick questions (I’d love your feedback)
+## Quick questions (I’d love your feedback)

 If you do annual inventories or audit deliverables, I’m curious:

-What’s your biggest pain point with yearly inventory?
+1) What’s your biggest pain point with yearly inventory?

-Do you need software inventory as much as hardware, or vice versa?
+2) Do you need **software inventory** as much as hardware, or vice versa?

-Would an “audit pack” deliverable (offline HTML + CSV) be useful in your workflow?
+3) Would an “audit pack” deliverable (offline HTML + CSV) be useful in your workflow?

 Either way, I hope this post gives you a clean mental model for:

-“Once a year, collect everything, generate HTML + CSV, archive the evidence, and be done.”
+> “Once a year, collect everything, generate HTML + CSV, archive the evidence, and be done.”